marko-durasic/marko-durasic/README.md

 ### ☕ Support My Work

-I build the tools I want to use—if they help you too, grab them and enjoy.
+I build the tools I want to use, if they help you too, grab them and enjoy.
 If you've found my projects, tools, or content helpful and would like to support my journey in tech, consider buying me a coffee!
 Your support allows me to dedicate more time to building open-source tools, writing tutorials, and exploring new technologies.

 [![Buy Me a Coffee](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&emoji=&slug=techmarko&button_colour=FFDD00&font_colour=000000&font_family=Arial&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/techmarko)